FintechBanking 101

 3. Increase of companies and startups operating in the space, such as peer-to-peer lending platforms, Robo-advisors, and digital banks.

 Behind the push to innovate financial technology is a desire to improve the customer experience by making financial services more accessible, efficient, and user-friendly; it’s also contributing to significant changes in traditional financial institutions’ operations.
-Fintech is not only changing the way end users bank but also how banks do business.
+Fintech is not only changing the way end users bank but also how banks do business, ultimately offering solutions for banks to modernize and evolve.
 Let’s delve into what precisely fintech banking is and how it’s different from digital banking.

 What Is Fintech Banking?

-Fintech banking is essentially utilizing technology (like APIs) to enable banking services.
-This can include anything from mobile apps that allow you to check your account balance and transfer money on the go to more sophisticated applications that use artificial intelligence and machine learning to provide financial advice.
-At Evolve, we specialize in business banking and lending solutions, which means we provide the software and tools that power the financial operations of startups and innovative small businesses serving unique customer bases.
+Fintech Banks can include anything from mobile apps that allow you to check your account balance and transfer money on the go to more sophisticated applications that use artificial intelligence and machine learning to provide financial advice.
+At Evolve, we specialize in transactions, accounts, debit, credit, and prepaid card issuing solutions.
+This means we provide the software and tools that power the financial operations offerings startups and established companies offer to their unique customer bases.

-Fintech banking is not just about providing a better user experience, but it is undoubtedly a crucial part.
-Fintech banking is also about rethinking the very foundation of banking, from how we store money and make payments to how we borrow and invest.
+Banking with fintechs is not just about providing a better user experience, but it is undoubtedly a crucial part.
+It’s is also about rethinking the very foundation of banking, from how we store money and make payments to how we borrow and invest.

 The goal of fintech banking is to make the financial system more efficient by using technology to automate processes, reduce costs, and speed up transactions.
-In other words, fintech banking is using technology to make banking better.
+In other words, fintechs are using technology to make banking better.

 However, it’s important to note that fintech goes beyond creating new financial products and services but also encompasses using technology to improve existing financial products and services.
 For example, the introduction of mobile point-of-sale devices has made it easier for small businesses to accept credit and debit card payments.